KCTCS Assessment and Placement Policy | KCTCS

 5. Waivers

 A college may establish procedures to exempt students from assessment and placement criteria.
 The procedure must include the conditions under which a waiver will be granted, including clearly identifying the students being granted a waiver and the reason for the waiver.
-The college’s waiver policy must be on file at the college and in the KCTCS Chancellor’s Office.
+The college’s waiver policy must be on file at the college and in the KCTCS Provost and Vice President of Student and Academic Affairs Office.

 3.3 Associate Degree-Seeking Students